Mika Nakashima: 2005–2006: Movie debut and Nana

-Star
+2009–2010: Star and film projects

 After releasing a new album called No More Rules on March 5, 2009, Nakashima embarked on her fifth tour.
 This Japan-based tour was called the "Trust Our Voice Tour 2009", which started on April 10, 2009, and concluded in Tokyo at the end of July 2009.
 She introduced her then-new single, "Over Load", released on May 13, 2009, during the tour.
 "Life" ranked number 7 in JASRAC Award 2009: 10 best interactive song.
 "Life" was also used in the TV series Life (ライフ).
 The story is based on major school problems such as bullying, rape, abuse, etc.

 Nakashima's 29th single, "Candy Girl", was released on September 30, 2009, as a collaboration with the fashion brand SLY.
 Her 30th single, "Nagareboshi", was released on November 4, 2009.

 Nakashima's first 2-disc concert DVD, Mika Nakashima Concert Tour 2009 Trust Our Voice, which was recorded during her "Trust Our Voice Tour 2009", was released on December 2, 2009.

-Nakashima's 31st single, "Always", was released on January 20, 2010, and was the theme song for the Japanese movie Goodbye, Someday (サヨナライツカ).
+Nakashima's 31st single, "Always", was released on January 20, 2010, and was the theme song for the South Korean movie Goodbye, Someday (サヨナライツカ).
 She also starred in the Japanese supernatural monster film Death Kappa, which was directed by Tomoo Haraguchi.
 Nakashima's 32nd single, "Ichiban Kirei na Watashi wo" (The Most Beautiful Me; 一番綺麗な私を) appeared on August 25, 2010, as the tie-in song to the TBS drama series, Unubore Deka (Conceited Detective, うぬぼれ刑事).
 The drama focused on a story about a male detective that has the illusion of being the "ladies man".
 He is a romantic but conceited, he tries to convince female criminals, into either marrying him or being arrested.
 Mika Nakashima plays a role in the show as well.
 The name of her character in the television series is known as Rie Hagurashi.